National Family Caregiver Support Program (NFCSP) 1-866-836-6678

 - Do you have to help arrange and coordinate outside services?

 If you answered yes to any of these, you are probably a caregiver.
+And if you're in the Nashville area on May 23, 2018, you may want to consider attending the Lifespan Respite Summit.

 You can talk to someone for information about available services; assistance in gaining access to supportive services; individual counseling; support groups; caregiver training; and respite care for temporary relief, such as: personal care, homemaker, adult day care, and in-home adult care.
 Contact your local Area Agency on Aging and Disability’s Information and Assistance Line (below) for enrollment in the NFCSP.
 You may also use the Statewide Toll Free Line: 1-866-836-6678.